asesubmission/mt4videogames/README.md

         └── qwenvl_gpu_environment.yml  # Conda environment for open-weight models
 ```

-**Note on the two game-specific data directories:** The experiment was initially run on 8 games (210 clips).
-Two additional games — Fallout 76 and Watch Dogs 2 — were added later (60 clips: 30 buggy, 30 clean).
-All paper results combine both directories to produce the full 270-clip dataset.
-Scripts that accept `--rematched-dir` can be pointed at either directory individually; to reproduce the paper's aggregate numbers, run on both and combine.
+> **Note:** The experiment was initially run on 8 games (210 clips).
+Two additional games — Fallout 76 and Watch Dogs 2 — were added later (60 clips).
+All paper results combine both directories for the full 270-clip dataset.

 ---

-## Requirements
+## ⚙️ Requirements

 **Full environment (includes VLM inference + all analysis scripts):**